 During the 18th and 19th centuries, Euro-American settlers deemed the swamp to be worthless and attempted to drain portions of the swamp for use as farmland.

 Early on, the forest was said to have been home to a race of diminutive humanoid creatures known as Pukwudgies.
-Long known in Delaware and Wampanoag Indian folklore, these troll-like creatures, generally described to be about 3-4 foot tall with smooth hairy grey skin and large ears, have a notorious reputation for mischief and mayhem.
+Long known in Delaware and Wampanoag Indian folklore, these troll-like creatures, generally described as about 3-4 feet tall with smooth, hairy grey skin and large ears, have a notorious reputation for mischief and mayhem.
 They were once said to have been friendly to humans but later turned against them.
 These evil little beings have been blamed for people who have fallen from cliffs, disappeared, or mysteriously died.

 Also located in the forest is the immense, 40-ton boulder known as Dighton Rock, one of the greatest mysteries of Massachusetts.
 The slanted, six-sided boulder is approximately five feet high, nine and a half feet wide, and eleven feet long.
-For more than 300 years people have wondered about the lines, geometric shapes, drawings and writing that appear on the rock and who created them.
-A number of speculations have been made as to who made these markings on the rock, including Native Americans, Vikings, and even Phoenicians, an ancient Mediterranean civilization, but their identity has never been determined.
+For more than 300 years, people have wondered about the lines, geometric shapes, drawings, and writing that appear on the rock and who created them.
+Several speculations have been made as to who made these markings on the rock, including Native Americans, Vikings, and even Phoenicians, an ancient Mediterranean civilization, but their identity has never been determined.

 The density of forest has also been used by other killers, leaving behind the remains of their victims.

-In the remote brush and impenetrable trees and vines of the Hockomock Swamp, more strange history has occurred over the years.
-In addition to natural dangers such as quicksand, thorns, and sinkholes, visitors have seen ghosts, UFO’s, and strange beasts throughout the years.
+More strange history has occurred over the years in the remote brush and impenetrable trees and vines of the Hockomock Swamp.
+In addition to natural dangers such as quicksand, thorns, and sinkholes, visitors have seen ghosts, UFOs, and strange beasts throughout the years.

 There have been many reports of a shaggy, ape-like creature seen within the swamp.
 This creature, probably a Bigfoot, has been described as having a terrible stench.
 After one of these sightings, Bridgewater residents organized expeditions to search for the Bigfoot-like creature, but they found not a trace of the beast.